 Grab the Wonton Egg Drop Soup recipe below or PIN IT for later!

 Y’all know how much I LOVE to cook and I LOVE to share what I cook with you all on this blog.
-But having a baby has really zapped my energy and cooking (and unfortunately blogging) has been my last priority.
-I just haven’t had the time or the enthusiasm to plan meals, go grocery shopping and then spend time in the kitchen baking (what I LOVE to do the most in the kitchen), none the less, cook dinner.
+I just haven’t had the time or the enthusiasm to plan meals, go grocery shopping and then spend time in the kitchen baking (what I LOVE to do the most in the kitchen), nonetheless, cook dinner.

-Because of this, we’ve been ordering take out a lot more than we should and not only is that getting expensive, it usually takes forever for our order to show up; which is not good when you only have a limited window of time to eat a hot meal before you have to feed baby.
+Because of this, we’ve been ordering take out a lot more than we should and not only is that getting expensive, it usually takes forever for our order to show up.

-But now that we are a few months into our new role as parents; we are finally getting into a little bit of a groove.
+But we are finally getting into a little bit of a groove.
 I’m getting back to meal planning and making it work for our new lifestyle.
 I’m focusing on easy to prep 30 minutes (or less!!) meals, and factoring in things like frozen entrees or sandwiches, for those days when even a 30-minute meal is not doable.

 In addition to meal planning easy to prepare dinners, I’ve streamlined my grocery shopping process to make things easier and more efficient with my time.
 Instead of grocery shopping once or twice a week like before, I now do a big shop every two to three weeks, with a quick grocery run half way through to grab milk, bread and a handful of fresh items.